 Channels analytics lets you monitor your team's progress along each of your company's channels.

-In this article, we'll give an overview of the data and report features of basic channels analytics, available to both Professional and Enterprise group plans.
-Enterprise users have additional channels analytics features.
-Learn more in the advanced channels analytics article.
+In this article, we'll give an overview of the data and report features of basic channels analytics.
+For users with additional channels analytics features, check out our advanced channels analytics article.

 Who can use this?